Potential REU student projects for the summer of 2006:

-Long-term studies in Dr. Karowe's
+Dr. Karowe's Research

 Our current research compares these direct effects of elevated carbon dioxide between two contrasting multiple trophic level systems: one based on crucifer host plants and the other based on legume host plants.
 Since a major direct effect of elevated carbon dioxide is dilution of plant nitrogen, the hypothesis underlying this study is that association of host plants with nitrogen-fixing symbionts (legumes) will buffer all trophic levels against the direct effects of elevated carbon dioxide.